 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

 Bleh.
 Nobody likes reading the fine print on anything, but in the world of couponing, it’s a game changer.
 They come with their own set of coupon rules.
-Understanding these 10 things about paper and digital coupon fine print is essential to unlocking your full savings potential.
-After you understand these coupon rules, you can then explore stacking coupons!
+Understanding these 10 things about the fine print on coupons, whether paper or digital, is essential to unlocking your full savings potential.

 - Manufacturer coupons are issued by manufacturers of products for use at any store that accepts manufacturer coupons.
 They say “manufacturer’s coupon” somewhere on the coupon.